-- NEW: Bodies of Granite Mountain Hotshots return home Sunday after 100-mile procession
+- Bodies of Granite Mountain Hotshots return home Sunday after 100-mile procession

 - People nationwide travel to Arizona for procession honoring elite wildfire-fighting crew